 While the challenges of youth development are both immense and complex, school systems have an ability to instill deep, lasting changes in people’s lives.
 Research shows that teens are starting to experiment with drugs at earlier ages.
 Every young person is at risk.

 The use of illicit drugs has serious costs for young people.
-It not only affects judgment and can lead to involvement in other risky actions, but it can also impair a young person’s ability to reach his or her goals by slowing academic progress, impairing athletic performance and affecting the ability to function in the workplace.
+Misuse of even legal drugs can have harmful consequences.
+Not only can substance misuse impact judgment and lead to involvement in other risky actions, it may also impair a young person’s ability to reach his or her goals by slowing academic progress, impairing athletic performance, and affecting the ability to function in the workplace.

 “I Am UNITE” Scholarships